dguedry/autoform-jstree/README.md

 ### A jstree package

 There are several jstree packages available.
-I used the jss:jstree and the meteor-jstree-proton-theme.
+I used the jss:jstree and the "proton" theme:

 ```
 meteor add jss:jstree
-meteor add meteor-jstree-proton-theme
+meteor add jss:jstree-proton-theme

 ## Installation